-Here are a few fun & quick ideas:
+Here are a few fun and quick ideas:

-Pumpkin People: Spare accessories like hats, scarves, novelty glasses, and mustaches or bows cut from felt, can create a family of funny, paint-free doormen ready to greet and amuse trick or treaters.
+Pumpkin People: Spare accessories like hats, scarves, novelty glasses, mustaches or felt bows can create a family of funny, paint-free doormen ready to greet and amuse trick-or-treaters.

-Pastel Pun-kins: Instead of scares, show-off some humor.
-Firstly, paint any sized pumpkin with a white “primer” before you layer on the pastel paint to really make the color pop.
-Then add some quippy bold-type puns like “Creep it Real”, “Trick or Treat Yo’ Self”, and the caution sign, “Witch Better Have My Candy”.
-Download your spooky phrases here.
+Pastel Pun-kins: Instead of scares, show some humor.
+Firstly, paint a pumpkin with a white “primer” before you layer on the pastel paint to really make the color pop.
+Then add some quippy bold-type puns like “Creep it Real”, “Trick-or-Treat Yo’ Self”, or the caution sign, “Witch Better Have My Candy”.

 Neon Pumpkins: Paint an entire squash or pumpkin white, then flip it upside down and pour green, yellow or red neon paint over the bottom and let gravity take its course for a reverse runny effect.
-Once dried, flip it back over and watch your porch glow-up and light the way for trick or treaters.
-Here is what it should look like.
+Once dried, flip it back over and watch your porch light the way for trick-or-treaters.

 The Haunting Hallway

 So your guests are sold by your imaginative pumpkin patch and know for a fact that you’re not messing around.
-Once they step inside, you want them to be spooked at every moment they’re inside your house.
-For the foyer, here’s a ghoulish idea you can play with:
+Once they step inside, you want them to be spooked every moment they’re inside your house.
+For the foyer, here’s some ghoulish ideas your can play with:

 Cheesecloth Ghosts: Be open-minded and let some spirits hang around for a bit.
-Mini ghosts made with styrofoam ball heads, cheesecloth cloaks, googly eyes, and a piece of string, can be suspended from chandeliers and railings.
-Before you assemble your phantoms, dip the cheesecloth in a bowl of fabric stiffener to maintain a desired shape that mimics a supernatural entity on the move.
-Here’s an example.
+Mini ghosts made with styrofoam ball heads, cheesecloth cloaks, googly eyes and a piece of string can be suspended from chandeliers and railings.
+Before you assemble your phantoms, dip the cheesecloth in a bowl of fabric stiffener to keep a shape that mimics a supernatural entity on the move.

-Head-in-a-jar: Print single selfies of each member of your family, including yourself, on glossy film paper.
+Head-In-a-Jar: Print single selfies of each member of your family, including yourself, on glossy film paper.
 Sever the heads with scissors and place each one inside its own glass jar and sprinkle in some craft moss to add icky texture along with a few strands of burlap, which looks a bit like hair.
 Finally, add a couple drops of green dye inside and fill each jar with water.
-Set them out on a counter space, surrounded by white stretch spider web and plop on some fake insects to really set the scene.
-Here’s where your head should be.
+Set them out on a counter space surrounded by white stretch spider web and plop on some fake insects to really set the scene.

-We’ve all seen some iteration of this classic, spooky household, whose inhabitants are seemingly unaware, or don't care, that other people find them bizarre or frightening.
+The Addams Family Room: We’ve all seen some iteration of this classic, spooky household, whose inhabitants are seemingly unaware, or don't care, that other people find them bizarre.
 This year, everyone on the block is going to know you’re no different.

-Drac-o’-Lanterns: Grouped on the mantel, jack-o’-lanterns with mouths donning vampire dentures alongside tiny winged pumpkin pals create a Transylvania scene.
+Drac-o’-Lanterns: Grouped on the mantel, jack-o’-lanterns with mouths donning vampire dentures alongside tiny-winged pumpkin pals create a Transylvania scene.
 Take a few squashes, pumpkins or gourds, and tack along the outline of one of these vampire mouth shapes you can download, then cut it out with a carving saw.
-Wedge some plastic fangs into the hole and finish the job by dotting two devilish eyes with red, run-of-the-mill pushpins.
+Wedge some plastic fangs into the hole and finish the job by dotting two devilish eyes with red pushpins.
 If you want to make winged companions, print this off on black paper, cut out the mini bat wings, fold down a ¼ inch and attach the folded edge to the pumpkin with hot glue.
 Now, you’ve got some creepy creatures lurking in your living room.
-Here is what the assortment should look like.

 Happy decorating, and stay spooky!